RawleySM/agentic-context-engine/docs/ACEskills_plan.md

   - When the curator accepts/rejects a skill outcome, translate it into "Delta Skills Items" synchronized with the playbook.

 ### 3. Slash Commands & Subagents
-- Call `ClaudeSDKClient.get_server_info()` once per session to enumerate server-provided slash commands and present them as ACE "task stubs."
+- Call `AgentsClient.get_server_info()` once per session to enumerate server-provided slash commands and present them as ACE "task stubs."
 Each stub records command metadata so curators can trace which interventions were available.
-- Use `ClaudeAgentOptions.agents` with documented `AgentDefinition` to preload role-specific subagents (e.g., "Skills Curator," "Trajectory Auditor").
+- Use `AgentOptions.agents` with documented `AgentDefinition` to preload role-specific subagents (e.g., "Skills Curator," "Trajectory Auditor").
 Hook into `SubagentStop` events through the existing hook API (`HookEvent`/`HookMatcher`) to log subagent contributions and terminate sessions cleanly when the diagram's "SKILL Gallery" loop completes.
-- Enable session forking via `ClaudeAgentOptions.fork_session` for experiments that branch the trajectory when the skills loop diverges.
+- Enable session forking via `AgentOptions.fork_session` for experiments that branch the trajectory when the skills loop diverges.

 ### 4. Hooks, Permissions, and Observability
 - Register `HookEvent.UserPromptSubmit` and `HookEvent.SubagentStop` callbacks so that ACE can: